ekbann/chromebook-basilisk2-sdl2/README.md

 Enjoy!

 You can change the screen resolution by editing the .basilisk_ii_prefs and change the "screen" parameter.
-For some serious work, you can try the following:
+For some serious work, you can try the following for maximum resolution:

-    screen win/1024/768
+    screen dga/0/0
     displaycolordepth 16

 Then go to Mac OS 7.6.1 Control Panel and under Monitors, select "Thousands" of colors.